lignumsystem/lignum-tls/README.md

 ### Setting up the lignum tree (test tree 1302)
 - [x] Implemement parallelogram
-- [ ] Implement parallelogram leaf - Jari
+- [ ] Implement parallelogram leaf - Jari<br>
-      - It seems Parallelogram needs to be changed to Kite shape.
+      It seems Parallelogram needs to be changed to Kite shape.<br>
-      - Should not be difficult implement basic geometry computations (use existing Triangle if needed).
+      Should not be difficult implement basic geometry computations (use existing Triangle if needed).
 - [x] Read in branch data to lignum tree - Risto
 - [ ] Read in leaf data (without petioles) to lignum structure - Risto + Jari
 - [ ] Visual inspection that leaf/branch data is okay